 The Preview and Publish page comprises a supplementary page called Feed Status, which provides additional information about the functionality of your content feed.

 Congratulations!
 Your Own Roku channel is created and published using Direct Publisher!
 Now, you can change the channel and the assets to match your brand.

 We hope that you will find this article helpful.
 After going through this blog, you will be easily able to use Roku Advanced Layout Editor for the design and development process of your Roku applications.
-If you still face some issue, feel free to contact 4 Way Technologies roku developer for a complete and robust software solution.
+If you still face some issue, feel free to contact 4 Way Technologies Roku TV developer for a complete and robust software solution.